vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   Enables the Generic Protocol extension (VXLAN-GPE).
 Currently, this is only supported together with the external keyword.

+.. cfgcmd:: set interfaces vxlan <interface> parameters neighbor-suppress

+  In order to minimize the flooding of ARP and ND messages in the VXLAN network, EVPN includes provisions :rfc:`7432#section-10` that allow participating VTEPs to suppress such messages in case they know the MAC-IP binding and can reply on behalf of the remote host.

 .. cfgcmd:: set interfaces vxlan <interface> parameters nolearning